dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 The problem of building more flexible tools is better solved by the use of the USDT tracepoint protocol for defining static tracepoints.
-Fortunately, this has already been established in many packages by the popular use of `dtrace` on other Unix platforms like Solaris, BSD, and their derivatives, such as Darwin.
+Fortunately, this has already been established in many packages by the popular use of Dtrace on other Unix platforms like Solaris, BSD, and their derivatives, such as Darwin.
 Systemtap has provided Linux compatibility, which is what `bpftrace` and `bcc` are able to leverage.